guidobouman/thesis/Documents/Questions & Goals.markdown

 **Main goal**

-Designing a vision for the future of the internet from a technological view.
+Designing a future vision and prototype in four months time which allow a new internet to be developed from the technical point view on data processing.

 **Sub goals**